 Importance of Organizational Culture: 15 Benefits for Companies

 Before we start discussing the importance of organizational culture in an organization, let’s define, “What is organizational culture?”
+Organizational culture encompasses the shared values, leadership styles, and behaviors that characterize an organization.
 Firstly, an organization’s or company's culture is not the same as the company mission statement.
-Workplace culture is larger than the company mission statement or its stated organizational goals.
+Workplace culture is broader, influencing the company’s management practices, innovation, and overall performance beyond the mission statement or its stated organizational goals.
 The mission statement and its organizational goals can be used to define its culture, though.

 Examples of Organizational Culture